 - People & Culture

-Tamil Nadu is surrounded by lands on the north (Karnataka and Andhra Pradesh) and the west (Kerala), as well as by water bodies of Indian Ocean and Bay of Bengal on the South and East respectively.
-To the extreme north, there is Pulicat Lake and the southern tip is formed by Kanya Kumari or Cape Comorin.
+Tamil Nadu is surrounded by lands on its north (Karnataka and Andhra Pradesh) and west (Kerala), as well as by water bodies of Indian Ocean and Bay of Bengal on its south and east respectively.
+To its extreme north, there is Pulicat Lake and the southern tip is formed by Kanyakumari or Cape Comorin.
 The Mudumulai Wildlife Sanctuary forms the western limit and the Point Calimere forms the eastern limit of Tamil Nadu.
-The mountain ranges of the Eastern Ghats and Western Ghats run along the boundaries of the State and meet at the Nilgiri hills.
+The mountain ranges of the Eastern Ghats and Western Ghats run along the boundaries of the state and meet at the Nilgiri Hills.
 There are three major regions that construct the geography of the state: the mountainous region or Kurinji, the arid region or Palai, and the forest region or Mullai, the coastal region or Neidhal and the fertile plains or Marudham.
 The river Cauvery that originates from the state of Karnataka enters Tamil Nadu to become the lifeline for the state.
-The river is responsible for making the lush Coromondal Plains fertile and it also forms the delta Thanjavurnagapattiam for Tamil Nadu.
+The river is responsible for making the lush Coromondal Plains fertile and it also forms the delta in Thanjavur and nagapattiam.

 Society, arts and culture

-Tamil is the official and the most widely spoken language in Tamil Nadu.
-It is the first language to have been recognized as the classical language in the country.
+Tamil is the official and the most widely spoken language in the state.
+It is the first language to have been recognised as the classical language in the country.
 However, few other south Indian languages are also widely used by the inhabitants like Telegu, Kannada and Malayalam.
 There are distinct places in the state where these languages overpower the local language.
 For example, people residing in the north western part of the state, which is near Karnataka, prefer to speak in Kannada than in Tamil.
-Salem is the district with the largest population who speak in Kannada.
+Salem is the district with the largest population that speaks in Kannada.
 Similarly the residents who live near the borders of Kerala love to communicate in Malayalam.
 Urdu is the language to communicate among the Tamil muslims who occupy a major part of the state.
 The native Christians stick to the universally-accepted English.
-Since Tamil Nadu is a diverse state with immense industrialization and progress, people from several parts of the country also come to reside here.
+Since Tamil Nadu is a diverse state with immense industrialisation and progress, people from several parts of the country also come to reside here.
 Hence, other non-south Indian languages like Hindi, Gujarati, Punjabi, Bhojpuri and Marathi are used by people of different ethnic groups to communicate with each other.
 Strikingly, most of the educated Tamilians prefer English to communicate amongst each other.

 Festivals in Tamil Nadu